franpanteli/13--Relational-Databases-Periodic-Table-Database-Project/ReadMe.md

 - To complete this guided project, I used the CodeRoad extension in a VSCode virtual machine with Gitpod
 - I exported the project requirements for this as a PDF and annotated them in-depth with the approaches I used for this
 - The first stage of this was to make changes to and edit the project database file (periodic_table.sql)
-- The second stage of this was to initialise a git repository in the project virtual machine and add several elements to the periodic table database
+- The second stage of this was to initialise a git repository in the project virtual machine and add several elements to the periodic table database.
 The third stage of this was to write the project element.sh file.
 This was tested on periodic table elements previously added to the database and outputted the properties of these elements
 - Tests were run on the files this produced to ensure that they successfully passed the project.
 These files ([element.sh](https://github.com/franpanteli/Relational-Databases-Periodic-Table-Database-Project/blob/main/element.sh) and [periodic_table.sql](https://github.com/franpanteli/Relational-Databases-Periodic-Table-Database-Project/blob/main/periodic_table.sql)) were then exported from the project virtual machine and pushed to the project repository